How to Choose the Perfect Domain Name

 See What’s Available

 One of the biggest restrictions in choosing a name these days is whether or not the domain name is actually available.
 Good news!
-You can go to Namecheap.com and search for each of your options without having to make a commitment.
+You can go to Namecheap.com and search for each of your options without having to commit.

 If some are taken, get creative and add a word to the beginning or ending of your preferred name to find an available domain.
 Try your city or state, an adjective, or other solution to make yours unique.

-Another great option: consider name extensions other than .com.
+Another great option: consider the list of other name extensions than .com.